Academy Personnel

 E-mail: pcdouglas

-Paul is beginning his 19th year as a proud member of the Academy Community, but this will be his third year as Director of Residential and Student Affairs.
-He is looking forward to the unique year ahead.
+Paul is beginning his 23rd year as a proud member of the Academy Community, but this will be his 6th year as Director of Residential and Student Affairs.
+He is looking forward to the new school year ahead.
 Paul is originally from Muncie, Indiana and graduated from the University of Evansville with a B.A. in English and several minors.
 After graduating in 2000, Paul applied and was selected to participate in the Americorps National Civilian Community Corps (NCCC) program in San Diego, California.
 There, he traveled the Western Region states as a National Service Volunteer.
 Paul has done several projects in the fields of the Environment, Unmet Human Needs, Public Safety, and Education.
-Whether assisting retired military in daily living, helping homeless street kids in San Diego, revitalizing a small town in Washington State, building homes with Habitat for Humanity in San Francisco, constructing a skate park for the youth of Virginia City, Nevada, or planning and implementing education programs throughout the Western Region, Paul has welcomed each new experience and embraces the opportunity and role of Director here at the Academy.
+Whether assisting retired military in daily living, helping homeless street kids in San Diego, revitalizing a small town in Washington State, building homes with Habitat for Humanity in San Francisco, constructing a skate park for the youth of Virginia City, Nevada, or planning and implementing education programs throughout the Western Region of the United States, Paul has welcomed each new experience and embraces the opportunity and role of Director here at the Academy.

 Paul has worked with almost every special event and committee at some point while on staff at the Academy.
 Paul received his Master of Arts degree in Executive Development for Public Service from Ball State University in 2006.
 Paul enjoys many diverse forms of music and writing, reading, volunteering, and almost anything related to sports.
 Paul and his wife, Sabra, celebrate the joys of their two daughters (Lynley and Myla) and enjoy re-experiencing the world once again through their daughters’ eyes.
 Paul’s passion and commitment to the Academy has grown stronger with each passing year and he looks forward to faithfully serving the students, parents, and fellow staff members of the Indiana Academy.
 He is proud to be a part of such a great school and amazing student experience.